Follow Graphic Solutions on Instagram!

 Formats: AI (Adobe Illustrator), EPS, PDF (as long as it was created in a vector program) or SVG (gaining popularity as a vector-based web format).

 Any files that are rasterized have a set resolution, much like a photo file.
 When an image is increased in size, the quality can suffer.
 This is often the case when a logo appears pixelated.
 However, if you start with a high resolution image and don’t scale it larger than the original size, the quality should be fine.
+There are a variey of popular formats, but each have different characteristics.

 Perhaps the most popular format is JPEG (.jpg).
 It’s a fairly universal format and has a compact file size.
 However, it does not support transparency.
 This means if the logo is placed on a color background, it will appear with an opaque white box behind the logo that extends to the full size of the image.